ga-curriculum/unit-testing-in-javascript/testing-complex-routes/README.md

 });
 ```

 For this test we want to add a new user to the list of users.
-Before we can do that, we'll need a new user to add:
+Before we can do that, we'll need a new user to add.
+Create a mock user in your test function:

 ```js
 // test/app.test.js